holgerl/3d-visualization-workshop/tasks/task1.md

 Now you will se that the cube has multiple faces and is actually a 3D object!

-We can take this a step further and let the cube rotate around by itself.
+We can take this a step further and let the cube rotate over time.
 To do this, we need to change the rotation a bit every frame and ask the renderer to draw the scene.

 ```js
 const SPEED = 0.01;